 In Y9 pupils, elect to study three preference subjects, alongside the other aspects of the core KS3 curriculum.
 Preference subjects include art, computing, design technology, drama and music.
 Although pupils study fewer subjects overall, it means that they can study their preference subjects in much greater depth and rigour.

 It is important to note that these preferences are not GCSE Options.
 Pupils do not have to do the GCSE in the preferences they choose, though they will be better prepared for those GCSE choices at the end of Year 9 than is currently the case.

 At BFS we believe that all pupils can achieve extraordinary things, including having the option to attend university.
 Meeting these aspirations requires hard work, focus, and dedication throughout their five years at BFS.
 It also requires that pupils keep their options open so that they can change their mind in the future.

 We have a strong academic curriculum at KS3 which prepares pupils effectively for their GCSEs and beyond.
 We believe it’s important pupils have a balanced curriculum – having balance ensures that they do not close doors too early, that’s why pupils at BFS complete a three year key stage three and study a range of different subjects before they make their GCSE options choices in Y9.

 We believe that an academic, knowledge-rich curriculum is an entitlement for all our pupils.
 We have allocated considerable time and resources to ensure pupils achieve well across the core and options subjects.
-Additional time has also been allocate to PE and the electives.
+Additional time has also been allocated to PE and electives.
 We know pupils and families value these important enrichment opportunities.
 The table below outlines allocations of each subject